HUG Settings & Troubleshooting

 review.reviewernames exist inhug.reviewersin settings. - Verifies that the

-reviewblock only appears onhugphases. - When
+review:block only appears onagent: hugphases. - When

 enable_chatistrue, validates thathug.llm.provideris set and an API key is available (hug.llm.api_keyor env var).